joshcc3/lockless-c/README.md

+# Atomic Snapshots
+## Wait free
+An algorithm is wait free if every individual thread finishes in a bounded number of steps no matter what other threads do. (e.g. another thread could behave adversarily or simply block).

+References are this papers  http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.406.4248&rep=rep1&type=pdf and http://www.cs.yale.edu/homes/aspnes/pinewiki/AtomicSnapshots.html#The_Gang_of_Six_algorithm
+The problem is to have a wait free algorithm for atomic snapshots in a single writer multi-reader setup (the global state is a vector of values, each thread is the single writer for its values and other threads can read everyone elses values).
+A snapshot is an instance of the global state and it is atomic in that any snapshot returned refers to a set of values that actually existed simultaneously at some point in time (as opposed to composed from incomplete reads of multiple states).
+Snapshots so produced by an algorithm are linearizable - i.e. they form a total order on time rather than a partial order).
+Creating an algorithm that is not wait-free is trivial - you maintain reader-writer locks around the individual values of global state, however writers that block indefinitely would cause readers to starve.

+### O(n^2) snapshots with unbounded Registers
+Every thread should attach a unique seq. no. to its values.
+When readers see that the global state has not changed between two observations they can conclude that that represents an atomic snapshot.
+This is still not-wait free because busy writers can starve readers.
+The next thing is to force writers to perform a snapshot every time they must write a value and attach that snapshot to the value that they write.
+The local state of a thread is now a `register` that contains its `value, seq. no. and snapshot`.
+The snapshot operation can now succeed in two cases:
+ - a double collect (two identical snapshot observations)
+ - `s3` when a thread observes a sequence of 3 distinct values s1, s2, s3 from the same process.
+This is wait free and a snapshot operation will terminate after 'n + 1' collects.
+This is because in order to prevent case (a) from being satisfied, a new value must be supplied at least every collect but each writer can provide only a single new value for otherwise case (2) is hit (s1 is the initial collect observation), there in the worst case there is the: initial collect + n - 1 collects + duplicate collect.
+A collect operation involves examining the sequence nos. for each thread and takes 'n' steps so a snapshot takes O(n^2) in the worst case.

+We also need to argue that this is atomic: they are is that new snapshots are only produced on double collects which are atomic.
+Otherwise we reuse old snapshots which by induction are atomic.
+In practice writers will wait until they observe a double collect.

+#### Questions
+Does this work when all of them are talking about the same object (does it give a consistent picture)

 # Threading interface
 ## PThread Interface
 The type pthread_t is opaque - its an 8 byte identifier that is used internally. pthread_mutex_t and pthread_cond_t on ther other hand have the following properties: